-After an appeal in the local newspaper, in 2006 funds were raised to purchase the freehold of the building.
-The heritage behind the House of the Tailor of Gloucester is secure.
-It is now a museum with a gift shop run by volunteers.
-Visitors may enjoy the tailor’s kitchen where Simpkin keeps watch over his captured mice.
-Upstairs they can read a brief history of the original tailor, John Prichard, and view a small collection of Potter memorabilia.
+Upstairs you can read history of the original Tailor, John Prichard, and view a collection of his work tools.
+The walls and glass cases are filled with beautiful Beatrix Potter Museum memorabilia.
 After watching the automaton where the mice work on the waistcoat, there is the shop where there is hopefully something for everyone.
 This magical experience is free and everyone can enjoy it.